hankhongyi/android_challenge/README.md

 ## Before you start
 This project requires the following:
-1. Android Studio
+1. Android Studio.

-2. Android SDK 22 or above
+2. Android SDK 22 or above.

-3. Android SDK build tools 22.0.1 or above
+3. Android SDK build tools 22.0.1 or above.

 ## Screenshots
 The screenshot below shows how the app looks like when it is done.